mathigon/textbooks/quadratic-equations/content.md

 The new skateboards are highly anticipated, but if the price is too high, fewer people will actually buy one.
-We can show this relationship on a simple chart with the cost of a skateboard on the x-axis, and the corresponding number of people who will buy one on the y-axis.
+We can show this relationship on a simple chart with the cost of a skateboard on the _x_-axis, and the corresponding number of people who will buy one (the _demand_) on the _y_-axis.

+{.todo} Multiple choice interactive
 Pick the chart that you think makes most sense:

-{.todo} Multiple choice interactive

-{.todo} Higher cost means lower demand, so the graph of the function moves downwards.
+Exactly!
+Higher cost means lower demand, so the graph of the function moves downwards.

----{#s1}
+---

-Economists did some market research and came up with the following equation that relates the price of skateboards to the demand:
+Economists did some market research and came up with the following equation that relates the _{.b.orange}price_ of skateboards to the _{.b.purple}demand_:

 {.text-center} _{.b.purple}demand_ = 5000 – 30 × _{.b.orange}price_